evgenyneu/quagga/README.md

   * Standard: `.ignore`, `.gitignore`, `.git/info/exclude`.
   * Ignores files from parent directories are respected.
   * Global ignore file from `core.excludesFile` option in `$HOME/.gitconfig` file.
 If not set, then `$XDG_CONFIG_HOME/git/ignore` is used.
 If `$XDG_CONFIG_HOME` is not set, then `$HOME/.config/git/ignore` is used.
+  * Custom gitignore files can be set with the `--gitignore-file PATH` option.
 * Uses `.quagga_ignore` files from the project and home directories written in the same format as `.gitignore` (disable with `--no-quagga-ignore`).
 * Ignores binary files (enable with `--binary`).
 * Ignores hidden files (enable with `--hidden`).